upf-gti/SignON-realizer/docs/InstructionsBML.md

     "distance": 0.05, // number, radius in metres of the circle.
 Default 0.05 m (5 cm) "startAngle": 0, // where in the circle to start.
 0º indicates up.
 Indicated in degrees.
 Default to 0º. [-infinity, +infinity]
     "endAngle": 360, // where in the circle to finish.
 0º indicates up.
 Indicated in degrees.
 Default to 360º. [-infinity, +infinity]
+    "ellipseAxisDirection": "ul", // string, direction of the major axis of the ellipse if the direction were set as 'O' (out).
+'I' and 'O' are ignored.
+If unspecified, defaults to 'L'.
+    "ellipseAxisRatio": 0.5, // number.
+Sets the ellipse axes ratio minor/major, where 1 is a circle with radius "distance".
+If unspecified, defaults to 1.
     "zigzag": "L", // string, combination of 6 directions "zigzagSize": 0.05, // amplitude of zigzag (from highest to lowest point) in metres.
 Default 0.01 m (1 cm) "zigzagSpeed": 3, // oscillations per second.
 Default 2